matheustex/football-data-sdk/README.md

 matches, err := client.Players.Matches(context.Background(), "1", filters)
 ```

+Make sure to export the env FOOTBALL_API_TOKEN with your API_TOKEN.

 ## License ##

 This library is distributed under the MIT license found in the [LICENSE](./LICENSE)